EMCECS/influx/query/docs/SPEC.md

 ##### task

 The `task` option is used by a scheduler to schedule the execution of a Flux query.
-The tentative specification is as follows:

     option task = {
         name: "foo",        // name is required